 In 1910, Tissot launched its first wristwatch designed specifically for women, followed closely by a series of men’s wristwatches.
 These men's watches were notably slimmer and tailored to fit the larger wrists of their intended wearers, contrasting with the smaller, more delicate women's models.

 By 1917, Tissot commenced manufacturing its own movements, emphasizing affordability without compromising quality.
-The brand is credited with several pioneering achievements in the watchmaking industry, including the launch of the world's first non-magnetic wristwatch in 1930.
+The brand has several pioneering achievements in the watchmaking industry, including the launch of the world's first non-magnetic wristwatch in 1930.

 That same year, Tissot and Omega co-founded the Société Suisse pour l'Industrie Horlogère (SSIH), marking a significant milestone as the first Swiss watchmaking conglomerate.